 1. Ask the provider to write off your portion of the bill after your insurance company has paid its share.
 Sometimes they will, if they’ve gotten enough from your insurer.
 Sometimes they will even if they’ve gotten nothing.

 2. Negotiate the bill lower.
 Whether you have insurance or not, your goal is to pay between 5 and 50 percent of what you owe, max.
 Start your offer at 5 percent and let them negotiate you up.
 The main argument if you have insurance is they’ve already been paid a reasonable amount.
-The main argument if you don't have insurance is they have billed you the utter maximum, and you want the bill to be cut to the remaining portion an insured person would be billed.
-Ideally, lower.
+The main argument if you don't have insurance that covered the procedure is they have billed you the utter maximum, and you want the bill to be cut to the remaining portion an insured person would be billed.
+Ideally, far lower.

-4. If you know you can never pay a medical bill---for instance, a hospital stay in the tens of thousands of dollars---present a written request on your own or ask to fill out their paperwork for being granted charity status.
+4. Ask to be granted charity status.
+If you know you can never pay a medical bill---for instance, a hospital stay in the tens of thousands of dollars---present a written request on your own or ask to fill out their paperwork for being granted charity status.
 This is better than having a bill written off, which might produce tax consequences as supposedly "earned" income.
 When you know you can never pay, charity status is the way to go.
 You'll have to document why you are a plausible charity case, but most people who are in this situation have plenty of paperwork proving it already, and little shame or embarrassment about admitting that they're out of money.
 If one medical supplier grants you charity status, include a copy of that supplier's grant letter in your application for charity status to the next supplier.
 There are zero tax consequences to being granted charity status.

-The major goal of all this work is to stop the provider from putting you into collection or initiating a lawsuit against you.
-Your financial goal is to pay the very minimum amount you can wrestle out of the provider, and to only agree to a payment schedule you have a chance of meeting.
-By the way, if you like writing letters or aren’t afraid to ask your doctor directly, that’s a very effective method of asking for your bill to be drastically reduced or even entirely forgiven.
+5. Speak to the doctor directly.
+Or write the doctor directly.
+If you like writing letters or aren’t afraid to ask your doctor in person, that’s a very effective method of asking for your bill to be drastically reduced or even entirely forgiven.
 The boss can do what the workers can’t.

-5. If bill collectors do start calling, you have rights.
+7. If bill collectors do start calling, you have rights.
 The Federal Trade Commission has a great Consumer Information page that details the major rules under the Fair Debt Collection Practices Act.
 Best of all, you have the right to tell bill collectors to stop calling you.
 Check out the FTC page so you'll be aware of what debt collection practices are not allowed.
 Your state may have specific collection laws as well.
 Hopefully, they'll be in your favor.
 Most important, don't yield to the pressure that bill collectors exert.
 You know your financial and medical situation best, so don't agree to what they demand just to try to get them to stop calling.
 Use the method the law provides.

-Sometimes the issue may be that a medical bill is incorrect, either for a large amount of money or for a smaller sum.
+10. Sometimes the issue may be that a medical bill is incorrect, either for a large amount of money or for a smaller sum.
 As Jay Lake has discovered,

 some medical billing issues go around and around because the low-level